-Bluemed initiative fosters integration of knowledge and efforts to develop the Blue Growth in the Mediterranean and promotes joint actions on relevant research and innovation priorities.
+The Bluemed initiative fosters integration of knowledge and efforts to develop Blue Growth in the Mediterranean and promotes joint actions on relevant research and innovation priorities.
 Bluemed has identified a number of key challenges including MSP and ICZM.
-The Strategic Research and Innovation Agenda (SRIA) issued in September 2015 is a tool for addressing these challenges.
+The Strategic Research and Innovation Agenda (SRIA) issued in September 2015 and updated with the last version in 2017 is a tool for addressing these challenges.
 It is a living document (to be updated every 6 months) detailing the scope, level and duration of specific joint actions to be taken in order to achieve a particular goal falling within a key challenge.
 The goal "Effective Maritime Spatial Planning in the Mediterranean" includes 5 actions dealing with MSP, as for example: (1) Developing tools to assess the cumulative impacts of human activities, to ensure that exploitation of marine resources is ecologically sustainable, or (2) Use integrated decision tools to select appropriate sites for offshore installations, to ensure that they meet energy and environmental requirements.

 Questions this practice may help answer